 As such, we would consider buying a dip into support offered by the trend channel and the March low, $250/240 area.
 Keeping in mind, a sustained break above trend channel resistance $315 area, would be confirmation the uptrend has resumed.

 Source Tradingview.
-The figures stated areas of the 12th of August 2020.
+The figures stated areas of the 5th of February 2021.
 Past performance is not a reliable indicator of future performance.
 This report does not contain and is not to be taken as containing any financial product advice or financial product recommendation

-From time to time, GAIN Capital Australia Pty Ltd (“we”, “our”) website may contain links to other sites and/or resources provided by third parties.
+From time to time, StoneX Financial Pty Ltd (“we”, “our”) website may contain links to other sites and/or resources provided by third parties.
 These links and/or resources are provided for your information only and we have no control over the contents of those materials, and in no way endorse their content.
 Any analysis, opinion, commentary or research-based material on our website is for information and educational purposes only and is not, in any circumstances, intended to be an offer, recommendation or solicitation to buy or sell.
 You should always seek independent advice as to your suitability to speculate in any related markets and your ability to assume the associated risks, if you are at all unsure.
 No representation or warranty is made, express or implied, that the materials on our website are complete or accurate.
 We are not under any obligation to update any such material.